Mood

 Then it came back to me in a flash and I fired off a coherent response, but way too late for credibility.
 "I droop on the Stroop," I managed to say by way of a very pathetic joke.

 These days, my internal operating system is far and away the worst aspect of my illness I have to contend with.
-Moods, shmoods – I actually follow some of the advice in my book, "Living Well with Depression and Bipolar Disorder."
+Moods, shmoods – I actually follow some of the advice in the articles on this site.
 But when my brain unexpectedly cuts out on me, what am I to do?
 These are no mere senior moments.
 The software simply isn’t loading right.
 When it happens, I know it and the people around me know it.
 This has been going on for as long as I can remember.

 If you don’t think this is any big deal, then ask yourself: Knowing what you now know about me, how safe would you feel with me as an air traffic controller?